 Cash flow: Another key statistic to consider is cash flow.
 It calculates monthly profitability after expenses.
 Positive cash flow indicates a healthy and sustainable rental business.

 Rental yield: To calculate rental yield, take a property’s annual rental income and divide it by the property value or purchase price.
-A high rental yield typically means more substantial returns.
+A high rental yield typically equates to more substantial returns.

 Crunching numbers to shed more light on your rental properties doesn’t have to be intimidating.
 TurboTenant offers easy-to-use calculators for many of these essential metrics.
-Use them for free to gain more financial clarity on your rental property operation.
+Try them for free to gain more financial clarity.

 Read Up On Local Landlord-Tenant Law